etr-dev/BetBot/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get started clone the repo to your local machine and begin installing it's dependencies.
-Since the node_modules folder is not included in the repo you will need to install the dependencies using node.
+You will need to setup your discord token and database connection info in a `.env` file in the project directory.

 ### Prerequisites

-To run this app you will need to install nodejs
+To run this app you will need to install python, pip, and mySQL server

 ### Installation